Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 Pull (up)SW2↔SW3, SW5↔SW6

 If your switch connects different pairs, adjust the wiring in Step 5 accordingly.
-The principle is the same.
-You need to know which lug is the center (common) and which are the two throws.
+The principle is the same: each pole has a center common and two throws.
+You need to know which is which.

 Verify the blend pot rotation